starship/starship/docs/config/README.md

 [julia]
 symbol = "∴ "
 ```

 ## Kubernetes

-Displays the current Kubernetes context name and, if set, the namespace from
+Displays the current Kubernetes context name and, if set, the namespace from the kubeconfig file
-the kubeconfig file.
-The namespace needs to be set in the kubeconfig file, this
+otherwise it displays the `namespace_spaceholder` variable.
+The namespace needs to be set in the
-can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
-If the `$KUBECONFIG` env var is set the module will use that if
+kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
-not it will use the `~/.kube/config`.
+If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

 ::: tip